Rashel-Mol/Airbnb_PricingStrategy/README.md

 ```
 - Required data will be downloaded from a Google Drive document.
 Thus, you should have a Google Drive account to access the data files.

-### Required software
+### Collecting the data

 The data required for this project is available on [Inside Airbnb](http://insideairbnb.com/get-the-data.html), the datasets used in this project are [listings.csv](http://data.insideairbnb.com/the-netherlands/north-holland/amsterdam/2021-09-07/visualisations/listings.csv) and [Inside Airbnb](http://data.insideairbnb.com/the-netherlands/north-holland/amsterdam/2021-09-07/visualisations/reviews.csv).
 There is a script included which allows access to the Google Drive where the exact set used in this project is stored.

-[Rstudio](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/r/) is needed in order to run the R-files in this directory and [Make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/) is required in order to run the automated pipeline.
-Using this 'build tool' enables easier reproduction of the workflow and allows for more transparancy in the project

 ### Running the workflow